-5 critical things your site must have to attract new customers:
+Here are five critical things your site must have to be attractive to new customers.

-- A clear description of who you are and what you do – You need to make a concise and compelling case for why someone should choose you instead of your competition.
-When you’re creating this description, you need to put yourself in your customers’ shoes.
-You should clearly state the broad category in which you work (like HVAC service or landscaping) as well as the specific services and/or products you provide — and how you’ll provide them faster, more affordably, or more reliably than your competitors.
+You need to make a concise and compelling case for why someone should choose your company instead of your competition.
+When you’re creating a description of your company, place yourself in your customer’s shoes.
+You should clearly state the broad category in which you work (such as HVAC or landscaping) as well as the specific services or products you provide — and how you’ll provide them faster… more affordably… or more reliably than your competitors.

-- Understandable navigation – The navigation along the top of each page of your site helps your site visitors understand the full range of what you offer and where they can find the information they’re looking for.
-Keep it simple and intuitive so that potential customers don’t get frustrated and give up.
-Web visitors are notoriously impatient and you don’t want to give them any reason to leave your site.
+The navigation along the top of each page of your site helps your site visitors understand the full range of what you offer and where they can find the information they’re looking for.
+Keep it simple and intuitive so that potential customers don’t get frustrated and give up when they’re searching for specific services or information about your company.

-- Customer testimonials – Testimonials help make your products or services more tangible to potential customers.
-When they see that you’ve successfully completed a project for someone in their community, it helps create confidence and trust.
-And with a local business like yours, it’s possible they’ll even know your enthusiastic customer!
+Reviews and testimonials help make your products or services more tangible to potential customers.
+When they see that you’ve successfully completed a project or provided a service for someone in their community, it helps create confidence and trust.
+BigCommerce reports that 72% of customers say positive testimonials and reviews increase their trust in business.
+If you serve the same community that your potential customer is in, it’s possible they’ll even know those who give the testimonials!

-There are many more add-ons and “nice to have” features that can be included on your website, but these are the basics.
-Once you have these pieces in place, you stand a much better chance of drawing in new customers.
-And that’s your website’s primary job.
+Although many more add-ons and “nice to have” features can be included on your website to spice it up, think of these as the essential basics.
+Once you have these pieces in place, you stand a much better chance of drawing in new customers — and that’s your website’s primary job.